Anick's conjecture for polyhedral products: Introduction

-In Section ~\ref{sec:LoopCaa}, a novel technique is developed which reduces the study of the pointed loop spaces of general polyhedral products to the study of moment-angle complexes.
-In particular, we use this technique to show $\Omega \caa^{\K} \in \prod(\mathcal{P} \cup \mathcal{T}_0)$ whenever $\Omega \ZK \in \prod \mathcal{P}$ and the suspension of each $A_i$ is homotopy equivalent to a finite type wedge of spheres and Moore spaces (Theorem ~\ref{thm:caainPifzkinP}).
-This implies that Anick's conjecture holds for any polyhedral product of the form $\caa^\K$ such that each $A_i$ is connected and finite (Corollary ~\ref{cor:finitecaa}).
+Next, we apply this method to give loop space decompositions of a wider family of polyhedral products.
+In particular, we show $\Omega \caa^{\K} \in \prod(\mathcal{P} \cup \mathcal{T}_0)$ whenever $\Omega \ZK \in \prod (\mathcal{P} \cup \mathcal{T}_0)$ and the suspension of each $A_i$ is homotopy equivalent to a finite type wedge of spheres and Moore spaces (Theorem ~\ref{thm:caainPifzkinP}).
+We then show that Anick's conjecture holds for any polyhedral product of the form $\caa^\K$ such that each $A_i$ is connected and finite (Corollary ~\ref{cor:finitecaa}).